per1234/WatchdogLog/README.md

 00000226 <loop>:
  226: 08 95         ret
  ```
 In this simple example it is fairly easy to decipher the disassembly but in many cases the address will point to the code of a function from a library that was running when the reset occurred.
-So you will need to find where in your code that function was called but it is still a valuable clue in tracking down elusive bugs.
+So you will need to find where in your code that function was called but it can still provide a valuable clue to track down an elusive bug.